elbeno/testinator/README.md

 explicitly named, `REGION_NAME` will be automatically provided with filename and line information.

-Tests should not return early from within Regions: this will cause subsequent Regions to be skipped.
+If a test returns early (assumedly with a failure, returning `false`) from within a Region, this will cause subsequent Regions to be skipped.

 ## Properties